-Circumferential, full-thickness burns, whether on limbs or trunk can produce a splinting or tourniquet effect which compromises circulation and reduces muscle movement, resulting in limited respiratory function.
+Circumferential, full-thickness burns, whether on limbs or trunk can produce a splinting or tourniquet effect which compromises circulation and reduces muscle movement.
 This is due to the inflexibility of the damaged tissue, which is the eschar that is formed.
-If untreated, this can result in distal ischemia, compartment syndrome, respiratory failure, tissue necrosis, or death.
-Escharotomy is an emergency surgical procedure involving incising through areas of burnt skin to release the eschar and its constrictive effects, restore distal circulation, and allow adequate ventilation .
+If untreated, this can result in distal ischemia, compartment syndrome, respiratory failure, tissue necrosis, or death., Escharotomy is an emergency surgical procedure involving incising through areas of burnt skin to release the eschar and its constrictive effects, restore distal circulation, and allow adequate ventilation .
 Unlike fasciotomies, where incisions are made specifically to decompress tissue compartments, escharotomy incisions do not breach the deep fascial layer.

 The skin is made up of two layers, the epidermis and dermis, and their thickness varies depending on location, age, and gender.
 Deep in the skin is the subcutaneous fat and then a fascial membranous layer before the deeper structures, such as muscle.
 Heat (and other injury mechanisms) can denature proteins, leading to loss of plasma membrane integrity and cell necrosis.
 Superficial burns only affect the epidermis; they are clinically painful, erythematous, blanch on pressure, and are sensate.
 Partial thickness burns involve both the epidermis and dermis; clinically, they can appear pink or cherry red, blister, are sensate to touch, blanch on pressure, and are also painful.
 Full thickness burns affect the epidermis, dermis, and subcutaneous tissue forming an eschar.
 Clinically, these burns appear dry and leathery, but they are not painful, sensate, or blanching and can feel firm and waxy on palpation.

-In limbs, circumferential full thickness burns would act as a tourniquet, and restrict circulation distally, resulting in tissue ischemia and necrosis.
-On the chest and abdominal wall, due to the inflexible nature of the eschar, normal respiratory chest and abdominal wall movements are restricted thus limiting normal respiratory function.
+In limbs, circumferential full thickness burns act as a tourniquet, and restrict circulation distally, resulting in tissue ischemia and necrosis.
+On the chest and abdominal wall, due to the inflexible nature of the eschar, normal respiratory chest and abdominal wall movements are restricted thus limiting normal respiratory function.,

-Escharotomies often are performed as part of a burn's resuscitation care, and the decision is made based on clinical assessment of the patient and their response to treatment thus far.
-Clinically, patients may complain of tingling or numbness in limbs; the affected areas may be cool to touch, have reduced oxygen saturation, a delayed or no capillary refill, and reduced distal Doppler signal.
-On the chest and abdomen, signs may include shallow respiratory effort, and restricted chest and abdominal wall movement.
-The escharotomy is usually performed within the first 48 hours of injury, due to initial injury from the primary source, and secondarily due to resuscitation and development of tissue oedema.
+Escharotomies often are performed as part of a burn victim's resuscitation care, and the decision is made based on clinical assessments of the patient and their response to treatment provided prior to that assessment.
+Clinically, patients may complain of tingling or numbness in limbs; the affected areas may be cool to touch, have reduced oxygen saturation, a delayed or no capillary refill, and reduced distal Doppler signal., On the chest and abdomen, signs may include shallow respiratory effort, and restricted chest and abdominal wall movement.
+The escharotomy is usually performed within the first 48 hours of injury, due to initial injury from the primary source, and secondarily due to resuscitation and development of tissue edema.

 Generally, escharotomy is performed when full circumferential thickness (and sometimes partial thickness) burns result in respiratory or circulatory compromise.
 For limb burns, it is performed if simple elevation does not improve circulation; for chest wall burns, this is performed if there is compromised respiratory function, which can occur even in non-circumferential burns; similarly, for abdominal wall burns, it is performed for compromised respiration due to the splinting effect on the diaphragm, especially in young infants under 12 months due to their predominant abdominal breathing pattern.